cdevshub/afero-devdocs/docs/LinuxSDK-PotencoBBGWApp.md

 "
 ```

-**3.** Save the file.
+**3**&nbsp;&nbsp;Save the file.
 Now, after you use the command “`bitbake arago-afero-image`”, the app will be deposited in `/usr/bin` in the root filesystem.

-**4.** You can take the resulting `afimg` file, flash it on to a micro SD card, insert it into the BBGW board, and boot up the system in the usual way by holding down the User button while the device is reset, then continue to hold it until the blue LEDs start to flash, usually more than 10 seconds.
+**4**&nbsp;&nbsp;You can take the resulting `afimg` file, flash it on to a micro SD card, insert it into the BBGW board, and boot up the system in the usual way by holding down the User button while the device is reset, then continue to hold it until the blue LEDs start to flash, usually more than 10 seconds.

 Now we will create the Potenco device Profile and publish it to the device.